tauri-apps/tauri-docs/docs/guides/development/updating-dependencies.md

 cargo update
 ```

-Alternatively you can run the `cargo upgrade` command provided by [cargo-edit] which does all of this automatically.
+Alternatively, you can run the `cargo upgrade` command provided by [cargo-edit] which does all of this automatically.

 [`cargo outdated`]: https://github.com/kbknapp/cargo-outdated
 [tauri]: https://crates.io/crates/tauri/versions